mapping-cool/GIS-Porfolio/README.md

-# GIS-Porfolio
+# Geographic Information Systems (GIS) \ Geographic Information Science (GISc) Portfolio

-Geographic Information Science/Systems (GIS) Portfolio
+This repository serves as a knowledge base for my GIS research and projects.
+The majority of research and projects are done utilizing ArcGIS, Python, and PostgreSQL.